Bobby Fischer: Death, estate dispute, and exhumation

 On January 17, 2008, Fischer died at age 64 from degenerative kidney failure at the Landspítali Hospital (National University Hospital of Iceland) in Reykjavík.

 He originally had a urinary tract blockage but refused surgery or medication.
 Magnús Skúlason reported Fischer's response to leg massages: "Nothing soothes as much as the human touch."

-On January 21, Fischer was buried in the small Christian cemetery of Laugardælir church, outside the town of Selfoss, 60 km southeast of Reykjavík, after a Catholic funeral presided over by Fr.
+Fischer was buried on January 21 in the small Christian cemetery of Laugardælir church, outside the town of Selfoss, 60 km southeast of Reykjavík, after a Catholic funeral presided over by Fr.
 Jakob Rolland of the diocese of Reykjavík.
 In accordance with Fischer's wishes, only Miyoko Watai, Garðar Sverrisson, and Garðar's family were present.